 For their safety and protection, all students need to be picked up immediately following the school day or any extracurricular activity.
-The school day ends at 4:00 pm and there will be a 30-minute period for student pick-up.
+The school day ends at 4:00 pm and there will be a 15-minute period for student pick-up.
 For all extracurricular activities, students should be picked up within 15 minutes of the end of the activity.
+All students should be picked up by 4:14pm each day.
 Students who remain beyond these timeframes jeopardize their safety and place an undue burden on the school to provide supervision.
 Failure to adhere to this policy could result in the student losing the privilege to stay after school, fees, and the requirement to be picked immediately at the end of the school day.